rishabhgoel0213/rishabhgoel0213/README.md

 Here are some of the projects I've been working on:

-- **NeuralNetCpp**: A complete implementation of a deep neural network, written in C++, tested in MNIST and MPG datasets.
+- **NeuralNetCpp**: A complete implementation of a deep neural network, written in C++, tested on MNIST and MPG datasets.

 - **CPSolutions**: My solutions to various competitive programming problems, written in Java.